 Thank you for your interest in the Columbia University Scholarship for Displaced Students (CUSDS).
 For information on the scholarship, please visit the scholarship information homepage.
 For information on applying to your chosen degree program (including questions regarding degree program application documentation or visas), please directly contact that participating school's admissions team.

-This scholarship program is for foreign nationals with refugee status living anywhere in the world, or who have received US asylum or submitted a US asylum application, are in the US under Temporary Protected Status, or are Internally Displaced Persons.
+This scholarship program is for foreign nationals who: have refugee status living anywhere in the world; have received US asylum or submitted a US asylum application; are in the US under Temporary Protected Status; are Internally Displaced Persons.
+Displaced Afghan students on Humanitarian Parole or with Special Immigrant Visas are also now eligible for the Scholarship.
 US permanent residents (green card holders, citizens, etc.) are not eligible for the scholarship.
 There are no age restrictions on the scholarship.

-Applicants must apply directly to a Columbia degree program listed on the scholarship information homepage, IN ADDITION TO completing the below scholarship application form.
+Applicants must first apply directly to a Columbia degree program listed on the scholarship information homepage.
+After submitting their degree application, applicants must then complete the below scholarship application form.
 Each school and program maintains their own acceptance requirements and application deadlines.
 Acceptance to an academic program DOES NOT guarantee funding through the scholarship (students may be accepted to an academic program but not receive funding through the scholarship).

 Applicants must complete and submit their online Columbia degree application BEFORE submitting the scholarship form.
 Once the applicant creates their online Columbia degree application, they will receive an application ID / reference number through their Columbia school's respective application system.
 This Columbia application ID / reference number must be entered in the scholarship application form below.

-To be considered for the scholarship, applicants must submit the below form in its entirety no later than the date indicated in the form below (which in most - but not all - cases is their degree program's application deadline).
+To be considered for the scholarship, applicants must submit the below form in its entirety no later than the date indicated in the form (which in most - but not all - cases is their degree program's application deadline).
 A full list of eligible Columbia degree programs and their respective scholarship application deadlines are listed on the scholarship information homepage.

 Frequently Asked Questions